Contact2Grasp: 3D Grasp Synthesis via Hand-Object Contact Constraint: Method

-\textbf{Consistency Loss} Similar to~\citep{jiang2021hand}, we introduce the contact consistency loss $L_{cst} = \Vert C'-C''\Vert^2$.
-Based on the distance between the object and the grasp mesh $M$, the contact map $C''$ can be inferred.
+\textbf{Consistency Loss} Similar to the previous work~\cite{jiang2021hand}, we introduce the contact consistency loss $L_{cst} = \Vert C'-C''\Vert^2$.
+Based on the distance between the object and the grasp mesh $M$, the contact map $C''$ can be inferred by normalizing the distance between O and their nearest hand prior vertice.
 If the grasp mesh $M$ is predicted correctly from the GraspNet, the input contact map $C'$ should be consistent with the contact map $C''$.

 The overall loss of GraspNet, $L_{grasp}$, is the weighted sum of all the above loss terms: